Church & Chapel

 Christianity in Hickling.

-It is likely that the location of the church and priest’s residence have been located in roughly the same area of the village throughout Hickling’s Christian history.
-However, their precise locations will have shifted gradually over time; archaeological records identify an Anglo-Saxon/early mediaeval graveyard slightly east of the current church building and this is a possible original location for the early mediaeval monuments now resting in St. Luke’s.
+It is likely that the church and priest’s residence/rectory have been located in roughly the same area of the village throughout Hickling’s Christian history.
+However, their precise locations will have shifted gradually over time; archaeological records identify an early mediaeval (Anglo-Saxon/Anglo-Scandinavian) graveyard slightly east of the current church building and this is a possible original location for the early mediaeval monuments now resting in St. Luke’s.

 The first church building would probably have been a wooden structure with an earth floor and the congregation would have been served by visiting/nomadic priests.
 The first recorded rector was Adam, son of Robert de Hicklinge, who was instituted under the patronage of Sir Roger de Hareston on 21 July 1217 and he stayed in Hickling for seventeen years (ref: Chris Granger, A History of Hickling & All its Clergy).